nandan-xd/Company-Intelligence-Dashboard/README.md

 # Company Intelligence Dashboard

-A full-stack Flask web application that helps users research companies from a single dashboard.
+A full-stack Flask web application for researching companies from a single dashboard.

-Instead of manually visiting multiple websites, users can search for a company and view structured company information, manage their account, and revisit previously searched companies through a personalized search history.
+Users can search for a company, view structured company information and recent news, and revisit previous searches through a personalized search history.

 ## Live Demo